Kelvin Martin (American football)

-Kelvin Brian Martin (born May 14, 1965) is a former professional American football wide receiver in the National Football League (NFL) who was selected by the Dallas Cowboys in the fourth round of the 1987 NFL Draft.
+Kelvin Brian Martin (born May 14, 1965) is an American former professional football player who was a wide receiver in the National Football League (NFL).
+He was selected by the Dallas Cowboys in the fourth round of the 1987 NFL draft.
 He won Super Bowl XXVII with the Cowboys against the Buffalo Bills, giving him his only Super Bowl title.
-He graduated from Boston College and played in ten NFL seasons from 1987 to 1996 for the Cowboys, Seattle Seahawks, and Philadelphia Eagles.
+He played college football for the Boston College Eagles before playing ten seasons in the NFL from 1987 to 1996 for the Cowboys, Seattle Seahawks, and Philadelphia Eagles.

-Early years
+Early life

 At Jean Ribault High School in 1982, he made first-team All-City and All-Conference, while leading all Jacksonville wide receivers in catches (47), yards (746) and touchdowns (7).

 Martin accepted a scholarship to play for Boston College, where he was a three-year starter and is recognized as one of the top wide receivers in school history.

-In 1985, he was named as an All-East wide receiver, had a career-high 172 receiving yards against Pittsburgh University, and was key contributor in Boston College’s Cotton Bowl win.
-He also caught the winning touchdown pass in the final seconds of Boston College 27-24 Hall of Fame Bowl victory over Georgia University in 1986.
+In 1985, he was named as an All-East wide receiver, had a career-high 172 receiving yards against University of Pittsburgh, and was key contributor in Boston College’s Cotton Bowl win.
+He also caught the winning touchdown pass in the final seconds of Boston College 27-24 Hall of Fame Bowl victory over University of Georgia in 1986.

 As a punt return specialist, he led the nation in yardage in 1985 (510).
 He set Boston College records for career returns (79 for 1,012 yards), single season yardage (510), single game yardage (166), and scored four touchdowns on punt runbacks.